GameServerManagers/LinuxGSM-Docs/commands/fastdl.md

 It is used to offload content downloads to a web server instead of relying on source servers \(SRCDS\) that only allows 20KBps downloads to clients.
 Content on the web server can be compressed to further speed up the download process.
 This means that custom content downloads much faster.

-Valve now use steam workshop for most custom content however FastDL is still required in some cases.
+Valve now use steam workshop for most custom content, however FastDL is still required in some cases.

 LinuxGSM FastDL automatically creates the web directories and compresses the content for you.